Raphaszdias/Raphaszdias/README.md

 ### Hi there 👋
-wave Hi, I’m @Raphaszdias
+:star: Hi, I’m @Raphaszdias
-seedling I’m currently learning C and Sql... revolving_hearts I love T.i and hardware ... mailbox Geek and Game in your spare time
+:stuck_out_tongue_closed_eyes: I’m currently learning C and Sql... revolving_hearts I love T.i and hardware ...
+:cupid: Geek and Game in your spare time
 <!--
 **Raphaszdias/Raphaszdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.